sony928/22Q61A6714/README.md

 selected stock symbols

 ✅ Data Fetching with useEffect:
 To fetch stock prices and update them on component load, I used useEffect.
 Initially, I struggled with async calls and got a few errors.
-But I learned how to handle those better by exploring best practices and applying help I received (including from ChatGPT!).
+But I learned how to handle those better by exploring best practices and applying

 ✅ API Integration Challenges:
 As a beginner, I found it tricky to correctly fetch data from stock exchange APIs.
 I got stuck with error handling and mapping API responses.
 Eventually, I used the response I received here and tried to understand and adapt it myself.